The Nigerian cashless policy and the issues that undermine it.

 - The cash handled by the poor is hardly enough to even be banked.
 E.g, Let’s say that Mama Obi, a fruit seller, makes 4000 Naira today, if she sets aside her cost of N3,000 for restocking tomorrow, uses N500 for food, she will be left with N500 to either put in Esusu or bank - she goes with the former as it is faster and more effective for her.

-- Banking is expensive for the poor, both from the bankers end, and from the banked.
+- Banking is expensive for the poor, both from the bankers end, and from that of the banked.
 If we consider mama Obi with a daily profit is about N1000 and final take home of N500, if she were to purchase a POS machine which goes for an average of N25,000 it might take about two months retake home profits to acquire, minus other charges.
 Banking transaction costs are also quite significant for people with lower income.

 *Mama Obi represents over 57% of businesses in the informal sector from bus and keke maruwa drivers, to hawkers, to vulcanisers and all who cater to the day to day needs of the average Nigerian.